RISE Activities

 How will my Innovator Development Program application be assessed?

-All applications will be assessed using the RISE Health Science Education Innovation Application Development Rubric.
-Interviewers will use the RISE Health Science Education Innovation Competency Development Rubric to assess interviewees.
+The IDP Leadership Team will review all applications using the Innovator Development Program Application Assessment Rubric.
+Interviewers will use the Health Science Education Innovation (HSEI) Competency and Intervention Development Rubric to assess interviewees.

 Who is involved in the Innovator Development Program selection process?

-The RISE Core Team will review applications, conduct interviews and make final selection decisions.
+The Innovator Development Program Leadership Team will review applications, conduct interviews, and make final selection decisions.

 When and how will notifications regarding the Innovator Development Program selection be made?

 All applicants will receive feedback on their application by July.
-Top applicants will be invited to interview over the summer with final decisions being made October.
-Those selected the Program will be asked to confirm acceptance, in writing.
+Top applicants will be invited to interview over the summer, with final decisions being made in October.
+Those selected to the Program will be asked to confirm acceptance in writing.

 If I am selected as a RISE Innovator, how much time will I have to pilot my intervention?